Service administration for Azure AI Search in the Azure portal

 - Adjust capacity by adding or removing replicas and partitions

-- Rotate API keys used for admin and query operations
+- Manage API keys used for content access

 - Configure IP firewall rules to restrict access by IP address